fourTheorem/slic-starter/QUICK_START.md

 ## 10. Check your deployment

 The deployed front-end application is now running and deployed.
 It is automatically configured to talk to the backend's APIs and Cognito user pool.
-To get the generated CloudFront name for the application, you can check the valu eof `/stg/frontend/url` in the Parameter Store.
+To get the generated CloudFront name for the application, you can check the value of `/stg/frontend/url` in the Parameter Store.
 There is a handy script to print out all your (non-secret) parameters from SSM.

 ```
+./util/show-ssm-params.js
 ```

 Go to the CloudFront address to load and use the deployed staging SLIC Lists application!